TypeChecked/alphabet-soup/README.md

 ## Defaults

 Sometimes, you want to mix a class into a 'bigger' type.
-To do this, you must manually create you `Mixer` using the builder provided, and give it the required defaults.
+To do this, you must manually create your `Mixer` using the builder provided, and give it the required defaults.
 Ie:

 ```scala